ButlerLogic/action-autotag/README.md

 - uses: butlerlogic/action-autotag@1.0.0
   with:
     GITHUB_TOKEN: "${{ secrets.GITHUB_TOKEN }}"
-    regex_pattern: "version=([0-9\.]+)"
+    regex_pattern: "version=([0-9\.]{3,}(-[\w\.0-9]+)?)"
 ```

 This attribute is used as the first argument of a [RegExp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/RegExp) object.
-The first "group" (i.e. what's in parenthesis) will be used as the version number.
-For an example, see this [working example](regexr.com/51i6n).
+The first "group" (i.e. what's in the main set of parenthesis) will be used as the version number.
+For an example, see this [working example](regexr.com/51r8j).

 ## Developer Notes

 If you are building an action that runs after this one, be aware this action produces several [outputs](https://help.github.com/en/articles/metadata-syntax-for-github-actions#outputs):

 1. `tagname` will be empty if no tag was created, or it will be the value of the new tag.
+1. `tagrequested`: The name of the requested tag.
+This will be populated even if the tag is not created.
+This will usually be the same as `tagname` and/or `version` for successful executions.
+This output is typically used for rollbacks/notifications when the creation of a tag fails.
 1. `tagsha`: The SHA of the new tag.
 1. `taguri`: The URI/URL of the new tag reference.
-1. `tagmessage`: The messge applied to the tag reference (this is what shows up on the tag screen on Github).
+1. `tagmessage`: The message applied to the tag reference (this is what shows up on the tag screen on Github).
 1. `tagcreated`: `yes` or `no`.
-1. `tagrequested`: The name of the requested tag.
-This will be populated even if the tag is not created.
-This will usually be the same as `tagname` and/or `version` for successful executions.
-1. `version` will be the version attribute found in the `package.json` file.
+1. `version` will be the extracted/provided version.

 ---